Cocoon: The Return: Soundtrack

-The score to Cocoon: The Return was composed and conducted by James Horner who had scored Cocoon.
+The score was composed and conducted by James Horner, who had previously scored the first film, and performed by the Hollywood Studio Symphony.
 The score mostly consisted of recycled themes and material from the first film.
 The soundtrack was released on 23 November 1988 through Varèse Sarabande and features nine tracks of score at a running time of just over fifty-three minutes.